Skip to main content

 Flow:

-1. Check REFUND_POST_ESCROW_CONDITION (if set)
+1. Check REFUND_PRE_ACTION_CONDITION (if set)

 2. Call escrow.refund() - token collector enforces permission

-3. Call REFUND_POST_ESCROW_RECORDER (if set)
+3. Call REFUND_POST_ACTION_HOOK (if set)

-4. Emit RefundPostEscrowExecuted
+4. Emit RefundExecuted

-Marketplace example: StaticAddressCondition(arbiter) - post-delivery disputes Return policy example: Receiver - voluntary returns Most configurations: address(0) - no post-escrow refunds
+Marketplace example: StaticAddressCondition(arbiter) - post-delivery disputes Return policy example: Receiver - voluntary returns Most configurations: address(0) - no refunds

 Fee System (Modular, Additive)